Quantum Q-systems and fermionic sums -- the non-simply laced case: Quantum Q -systems

 \begin{lemma} Let $\widehat{Z}_{\alpha,k}=\widehat{Q}_{\alpha,k}\widehat{Q}_{\alpha,k+1}^{-1}$ for all $\alpha\in I_r$ and $k\in\mathbb{Z}$.
 Then for all distinct $\alpha,\beta\in I_r$, $i\in\mathbb{Z}$ and $|p|\leq t_0$, we have: \begin{enumerate} \item $\widehat{Z}_{\beta,i}$ commutes with $\widehat{Z}_{\alpha,i}$ and $\widehat{Z}_{\alpha,i-1}$ whenever $\alpha,\beta\in\Pi_{\circ}$ or $\alpha,\beta\in\Pi_{\bullet}$, \item $\widehat{Z}_{\beta,i}$ commutes with $\widehat{Z}_{\alpha,t_0i+p}$ whenever $\alpha\in\Pi_{\bullet}$ and $\beta\in\Pi_{\circ}$, \item $\widehat{Q}_{\beta,i+2}$ commutes with $\widehat{Z}_{\alpha,i}^{-1}\widehat{Z}_{\alpha,i+1}$ whenever $\alpha,\beta\in\Pi_{\circ}$ or $\alpha,\beta\in\Pi_{\bullet}$, \item $\widehat{Q}_{\beta,t_0i+1}$ commutes with $\widehat{Z}_{\alpha,i-1}^{-1}\widehat{Z}_{\alpha,i}$ whenever $\alpha\in\Pi_{\circ}$ and $\beta\in\Pi_{\bullet}$, \item $\widehat{Q}_{\beta,i}$ commutes with $\widehat{Z}_{\alpha,t_0i-2}^{-1}\widehat{Z}_{\alpha,t_0i-1}$ and $\widehat{Z}_{\alpha,t_0i}^{-1}\widehat{Z}_{\alpha,t_0i+1}$ whenever $\alpha\in\Pi_{\bullet}$ and $\beta\in\Pi_{\circ}$, \item $\widehat{Q}_{\beta,i}$ commutes with $\widehat{Y}_{\alpha,i+1}$ whenever $\alpha,\beta\in\Pi_{\circ}$ or $\alpha,\beta\in\Pi_{\bullet}$, \item $\widehat{Q}_{\beta,t_0i-1}$ commutes with $\widehat{Y}_{\alpha,i}$ whenever $\alpha\in\Pi_{\circ}$ and $\beta\in\Pi_{\bullet}$, \item $\widehat{Q}_{\beta,i}$ commutes with $\widehat{Y}_{\alpha,t_0i+p}$ whenever $\alpha\in\Pi_{\bullet}$ and $\beta\in\Pi_{\circ}$. \end{enumerate} \end{lemma}

-We shall omit the proof of Lemma \ref{3.7}, as all statements follow readily from Lemma \ref{3.6} (and using inequality \eqref{eq:3.12}) where necessary.
+We shall omit the proof of Lemma \ref{3.6}, as all statements follow readily from Lemma \ref{3.5} (and using inequality \eqref{eq:3.12}) where necessary.

-Similar to the classical case, the cluster variables in any quantum cluster algebra satisfy a Laurent property.
+Similar to the classical case, the cluster variables in any quantum cluster algebra satisfy a Laurent property, that is, given an initial cluster $\mathbf{X}$ of a quantum cluster algebra, we can express any cluster variable as a (non-commutative) Laurent polynomial in the variables of $\mathbf{X}$.
 As the quantum $Q$-system relations are obtained from the quantum $Q$-system cluster algebras, it follows that the solutions of the quantum $Q$-system inherit this Laurent property as well:

 \begin{lemma} For any generalized Motzkin path $\vec{m}$, $\alpha\in I_r$ and $i\in\mathbb{Z}$, $\widehat{Q}_{\alpha,i}$ could be expressed as a (non-commutative) Laurent polynomial in the initial data $\mathbf{Y}_{\vec{m}}=(\widehat{Q}_{\alpha,m_{\alpha}},\widehat{Q}_{\alpha,m_{\alpha}+1})_{\alpha\in I_r}$ with coefficients in $\mathbb{Z}[\nu^{\pm1/2}]$. \end{lemma}